billhails/PyScheme/README.md

    * `cd PyScheme`
    * `git status`

-You'll additionally need to install `ply` and `coverage`.
-To install `ply` just open `pyscheme/yacc.py` and go to the line that says `import ply.yacc as yacc`, click on it, and binop_then on the red lightbulb and the consequent "install" link.
+You'll additionally need to install `coverage`.
+To install `coverage` go to the root of the distro and do `source ./venv/bin/activate; pip install coverage`.
-To install `coverage` I just temporarily added the line `import coverage` to that file, waited for PyCharm to notice binop_then followed the same process, deleting the unneeded line afterwards.

 ## Test Coverage

-Once those packages are installed, to see test coverage just run the `coverage.sh` script (OSX/Unix), binop_then open `htmlcov/index.html` in your browser.
-For other plarforms you can look at `coverage.sh` and see what it does (it's only two lines of code.)
+Once those packages are installed, to see test coverage just run the `coverage.sh` script (OSX/Unix), then open `htmlcov/index.html` in your browser.
+For other plarforms you can look at `coverage.sh` and see what it does (it's only a couple of lines of code.)
 If anyone wants to provide a `coverage.bat` or similar for other platforms please submit a PR.